What is the best way to build career success?

 Karen Locke, Professor of Organizational Behavior at the Raymond A. Mason School of Business was chosen as the next Pat and Margaret Walsh Professor in Ethics and Business Leadership.

-For the last six months, Michael Luchs, Associate Professor at the College of William & Mary’s Mason School of Business, has traveled the country con-ducting fieldwork on “consumer wisdom.”
+For the last six months, Michael Luchs, Associate Professor at William & Mary’s Raymond A. Mason School of Business, has traveled the country con-ducting fieldwork on “consumer wisdom.”

 Mason School Contest Named Among ‘Most Innovative Business School Ideas of 2015’ The Mason School's innovative crowdsourcing effort, “Tomorrow’s MBA: Co-Creating the Future of Business Education,” was featured in Poets and Quants "Most Innovative Business School Ideas Of 2015."